Table of contents

 Exercise 2: Mount a Flush+Reload attack

-The flush-and-reload.c of the code.zip archive file contains the following function:
+The flush_and_reload.c of the code.zip archive file contains the following function:

 void secret_vote(char candidate)